Checking conditional configurations

 fn tame_lion(lion: Lion) {}

-// but the condition will still evaluate to false
+// value of `feature` but the condition will evaluate

 fn ride_zebra(z: Zebra) {}